Graduate Summer Fellowships

 - A project statement of no more than two pages that describes the proposed project and how it relates to environmental resilience and sustainability.
 If support for an undergraduate student is requested, their role in the research should be described.

 - Letters of recommendation from two faculty who will serve as advisors; the two advisors must represent different disciplines.
-If an undergraduate is involved in the project, the letters should also attest to the ability of the graduate student to act as a mentor.
+If an undergraduate is involved in the project, the letters should also attest to the ability of the graduate student to act as a mentor. (letters may be emailed independently to ERI’s Program Manager)

 - A budget outlining how funds will be used